1100 Station Dr, Suite 221, DuPont, WA 98327, United States

 Does insurance cover dental emergencies?

-Whether your dental insurance plan covers emergency dental care will depend on the type of plan you have.
+Whether your dental insurance plan covers emergency dental care or not will depend on the type of plan you have.
 Most plans cover routine dental care such as X-rays and professional dental cleanings.
-Some plans may require a co-pay while others cover 100% of the cost of your treatment.
-If you need a procedure like root canal, tooth extraction, crowns, or bridges, your dental insurance plan may only cover part of the cost of treatment.
+Some plans may require a co-pay while others may cover 100% of the cost of your treatment.
+If you need a procedure such as a root canal, tooth extraction, crowns, or bridges, your dental insurance plan may only cover part of the cost of treatment.
 However, the amount you pay will be far less than what you would pay if you had no dental insurance.
-It also matters what your plan considers a dental emergency.
-For instance, some plans may not consider a toothache a dental emergency but a tooth abscess may qualify as a dental emergency.
+It also depends on what your plan considers a dental emergency.
+For instance, some plans may not count toothache as a dental emergency but a tooth abscess may qualify for payment through the insurer.

 The friendly operators at Express Dentist on 1-844-593-0591 can help you find an emergency dentist in Washington who accepts your dental plan.
 You can get emergency dental care even if you have no insurance; however, you will need to pay for the treatment out of pocket with cash or cards.

-The important thing is to get the dental care you need, because if you don’t, you could end up with serious complications and need costly dental treatment in the future.
+The important thing is to get the dental care you need as soon as possible.
+If you delay necessary dental treatment, you could end up with serious complications and the need for costly dental procedures in the future.
 Call Express Dentist on 1-844-593-0591 today for emergency dentist appointments in Washington.
+We can help you get urgent dental care in Seattle, Spokane, Tacoma, Bellevue, and other towns and cities across Washington State.
+If you live near a state border, call Express Dentist on 1-844-593-0591 for dental appointments in Idaho, Oregon, and Montana if that’s more convenient.

 About the author